urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch1.markdown

 Use your arrow keys and you'll see your history is still there.
 Arvo is indestructible and can be shut down however you like without losing data.
-Also, starting a new process while an old one is still running will kill the old one safely.
-And, to leave a server running in the background, use `vere -d`.
+Also, starting a new task while an old one is still running will kill the old one safely.

 But don't try to operate the same ship on two Unix hosts at the same time.
 This will confuse everyone, including yourself.

+###System administration###

+Sometimes we make changes to Hoon or Arvo (we never make changes to Nock) and you need to update your ship.

+There are two steps to updating.
+You need to get the new files, and you need to install them.
+To get them:

+    ~waclux-tomwyc/try=> :update
+    : /~waclux-tomwyc/arvo/2/hoon/hoon
+    : /~waclux-tomwyc/arvo/2/dill/hoon
+    : /~waclux-tomwyc/arvo/2/batz/hoon

+To install them (the simplest, slowest, most general way):

+    ~waclux-tomwyc/try=> :reset

+    %reset-start
+    %reset-parsed
+    %reset-compiled
+    %hoon-load
+    [%tang /~waclux-tomwyc/arvo/~2013.11.26..20.29.15..090f/zuse ~tirnux-latwex]
+    [%vane %a /~waclux-tomwyc/arvo/~2013.11.26..20.29.15..090f/ames ~tolryn-watret]
+    [%vane %b /~waclux-tomwyc/arvo/~2013.11.26..20.29.15..090f/batz ~donfex-ladsem]
+    [%vane %c /~waclux-tomwyc/arvo/~2013.11.26..20.29.15..090f/clay ~picsug-mitref]
+    [%vane %d /~waclux-tomwyc/arvo/~2013.11.26..20.29.15..090f/dill ~dilpex-laptug]
+    [%vane %e /~waclux-tomwyc/arvo/~2013.11.26..20.29.15..090f/eyre ~forbur-disben]

+All of your state, including running tasks, will be unchanged.

+###Chat###

+Okay, fine.
+You're a long way from being an Arvo ninja.
+But - you're ready for the two most important uses of Urbit right now.
+One, coding.
+Two, chatting.

+To start coding, read the next chapter.
+To start chatting, simply type

+    ~waclux-tomwyc/try=> :chat
+    &

+and type `?` for help.